vertiond/vcoin/docs/Design.md

 ```

 Not only does the loose coupling make testing easier, it ensures people can
-utilize bcoin for many use cases.
+utilize vcoin for many use cases.

 ### Performance